 - aimed at offering SMEs basic business support and the benefits of a membership program to help them grow in an organic and cost-effective environment.

-Local groups can be very beneficial in helping you to expand your network and so are an ideal alternative to BNI if you’re looking for cheaper and relaxed alternatives.
+Local groups can be very beneficial in helping you to expand your network.
+They are an ideal alternative to BNI if you’re looking for cheaper and more relaxed alternatives.

 Local Chamber of Commerce

-Although not necessarily classed as a ‘networking group,’ your local Chamber of Commerce will run their own networking events and groups and can advise you on events that are going on in your area and connect you with other entrepreneurs.
+Although not necessarily classed as a ‘networking group,’ your local Chamber of Commerce will run their own networking events and groups, They can advise you on events that are going on in your area and connect you with other entrepreneurs.

 Arguably more suited for service-based SMEs and firms within the B2B sector, your local Chamber of Commerce may be one of the best alternatives to BNI for your small accountancy practice.